mtoensing/game-review-block/readme.txt

 * Game List adds a list of all your rated games.
 * Random Game displays a random game title and links it to the coresponding post.

-Help and contribute to this plugin on GitHub: https://github.com/mtoensing/game-review-block
+Contribute to this plugin on [GitHub](https://github.com/mtoensing/game-review-block).

 == Installation ==